 1992 - The theatre closes.

-2016 - The booth was stripped to the walls for a retrofit to make it able to safely run nitrate prints.
+2016 - The upstairs booth was stripped to the walls for a retrofit to make it able to safely run nitrate prints.
 A new Barco DP4K-30L digital laser projector was acquired.

 2020 - The theatre closes due to Covid restrictions.
 American Cinematheque later sells the building to Netflix.